crashoverride777/swifty-music/README.md

 ## Installation

 CocoaPods is a dependency manager for Cocoa projects.
-Simply install the pod by adding the following to your pod file
+Simply install the pod by adding the following line to your pod file

 ```swift
 pod 'SwiftyMusic'